-Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development PO1 Development does prejudice the: AOI Buildings and structures are setback from a boundary with N/A R1 Not Applicable Development is not proposed within proximity to an active or inactive 'Rail Corridor' (a) ongoing operation of an active 'Rail corridor identified on the Transport infrastructure overlay maps (OM-012a-j); or (b) the potential future use of an inactive 'Rail corridor' identified on the Transport infrastructure overlay maps (OM-012a-j). an active or inactive 'Rail' corridor' identified on the Transport infrastructure overlay maps (OM-012a-j) a minimum of: (a) 40 metres where: (i) in the Rural zone; and (ii) on a site with an area of 2 hectares For assessable developmen PO2 Non-residential development adjoining a rai corridor identified on the Transport infrastructure overlay maps (OM-012a-j) is designed to allow for the future use of the 'Rail corridor' by the land use.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and as sable developme ent POI Development does prejudice the: (a) ongoing operation of an active 'Rail corridor' identified on the Transport infrastructure overlay maps (OM-012a-j); or (b) the potential future use of an inactive 'Rail corridor' identified on the Transport infrastructure overlay maps (OM-012a-j).
+AO1 Buildings and structures are setback from a boundary with an active or inactive 'Rail corridor' identified on the Transport infrastructure overlay maps (OM-012a-j) a minimum of: (a) 40 metres where: (i) in the Rural zone; and (ii) on a site with an area of 2 hectares or greater; or (b) 5 metres otherwise.
+N/A R1 Not Applicable Development is not proposed within proximity to an active or inactive 'Rail Corridor' For assessable development PO2 Non-residential development adjoining a rail corridor identified on the Transport infrastructure overlay maps (OM-012a-j) is designed to allow for the future use of the 'Rail corridor' by the land use.
 AO2 No acceptable outcome is provided N/A R2 Not Applicable Development is not proposed within proximity to an active or inactive 'Rail Corridor' PO3 Development adjoining a 'Rail corridor' identified on the Transport infrastructure overlay maps (OM-012a-j) AO3 No acceptable outcome is provided N/A R3 Not Applicable Development is not proposed within proximity to an active or inactive 'Rail Corridor'

-for the transportation rists is designed to: (a) provide visual interest; screen or enhance areas of limited visual interest; and complement and enhance the character of the shire.
+for the transportation Irists is designed to: (a) provide visual interest; (b) screen or enhance areas of limited visual interest; and (c) complement and enhance the character of the shire.